 uenv

 Uenv are user environments that provide scientific applications, libraries and tools on Alps.
-This article use them to build software.
+This article explains how to use them to build software.

-For more documentation on how to find, download and use uenv in your workflow, see the env tool documentation.
+For more documentation on how to find, download and use uenv in your workflow, see the uenv documentation.

 Building software using Spack¶

-Each uenv is tightly coupled with Spack and can be used as an upstream Spack instance, because the sofware in uenv is built with Spack using the Stackinator tool.
+Each uenv is tightly coupled with Spack and can be used as an upstream Spack instance, because the software in uenv is built with Spack using the Stackinator tool.

 CSCS provides uenv-spack

-- a tool that can be used to quickly install software using the software and configuration provided inside a uenv.
+- a tool that can be used to quickly install software using the software and configuration provided inside a uenv, similarly to how module load

 Installing uenv-spack